alpianon/osTicket-1.7/README.md

 As for CC emails, it works more or less as described in this post http://www.osticket.com/forums/forum/osticket-1-7-latest-release/suggestions-and-feedback-aa/9538-send-email-cc-to-alternative-email-adresses?p=44014#post44014
-(cc opt out feature is still missing, I still have to work on that)
+(cc opt out feature is still missing, I still have to work on that;
+and also client password reset should be implemented)

-As for password auth for users, instead of modifying the whole auth system based on email and ticket ID (otherwise it would become more of a fork rather than a simple MOD), I implemented a little workaround so that user login page asks for a password (required) and a ticket ID (optional), and if no (valid) ticket ID is provided (but the password is correct), the program picks up the first ticket id available for that user and then logs him/her in, redirecting him/her to ticket list page.
+As for password auth for clients, instead of modifying the whole auth system based on email and ticket ID (otherwise it would become more of a fork rather than a simple MOD), I implemented a little workaround so that client login page asks for a password (required) and a ticket ID (optional), and if no (valid) ticket ID is provided (but the password is correct), the program picks up the first ticket id available for that client and then logs him/her in, redirecting him/her to ticket list page.
-User passwords are automatically created by the program and sent via email to users, and can be changed by users after loggin in (there is also a "remember me" flag so users do not need to insert email and password every time).
+Client passwords are automatically created by the program and sent via email to clients, and can be changed by clients after loggin in (there is also a "remember me" flag so clients do not need to insert email and password every time).
 It is not exactly the best auth system ever :) but I just needed a quick and dirty MOD to implement CC emails with a minimum of security.